 Longwood Gardens: A Longwood Christmas, Kennett Square, PA

 A perennial favorite, everything magical takes place on these hallowed grounds complete with frolicking Outdoor Christmas Musicians, the Garden Railway for children of all ages, and the Open Air Theater Fountain Show.
 Did we mention the lights?
-Yes, there are plenty of lights to celebrate A Longwood Christmas.
-Your family can leisurely stroll the acres of Longwood Gardens under the majestic lights now through January 10, but book your tickets early because this year visiting the gardens is more popular than ever.
+Yes, there are plenty of lights to celebrate A Longwood Christmas and this year’s theme is A Very Retro Christmas.
+Your family can leisurely stroll the acres of Longwood Gardens under the majestic lights now (November 17th) through January 7th, but book your tickets early because this year visiting the gardens is more popular than ever.
+Timed admission tickets required.
 Don’t miss the beautiful palette of colors inside the Conservatory showcasing the glorious poinsettias.

 Sesame Place: A Very Furry Christmas Celebration at Sesame Place, Langhorne, PA

 Oh, what fun it is to celebrate the holidays with the gang from Sesame Place!
-Young children will be thrilled to be part of A Very Furry Christmas Celebration (now through January 3) where they can celebrate and sing along with Elmo, Cookie Monster, and Big Bird as they rock around a 30-foot illuminated Christmas tree.
-Kids can tour the Twiddlebugs Gingerbread Cookie Factory while riding the Furry Express, and later they can meet up with special holiday guests Rudolph and Clarice.
-For the first time, guests can experience a Furry and Bright Drive-thru experience on Tuesdays and Wednesdays.
+Young children will be thrilled to be part of A Very Furry Christmas Celebration (now (Nov 17th) through January 7th) where they can celebrate and sing along with Elmo, Cookie Monster, and Big Bird as they rock around a 30-foot illuminated Christmas tree.
+Kids will love Santa’s Furry Workshop, Holiday Photos with Sesame Street Friends, Rudolph’s Winter Wonderland, Christmas Storytime and special shows including Elmo’s Christmas Wish, Sesame Street Christmas Parade and Furry Friends Christmas Dance Party.
+Don’t miss the Hannukah Celebration December 8th-10th.
 Remember to book your visit ahead of time online.

 Elmwood Park Zoo: Wild Lights at the Elmwood Park Zoo, Norristown, PA

 Even the animals like to celebrate with Wild Lights at the Elmwood Park Zoo!
 A wonderful tradition, this year the zoo has amped up the lights and the animals on display during this evening only event.
-From 5-9 pm on designated dates, visitors will be entertained with holiday music and performances, be engaged with unique animal encounters, and have a chance to see Santa.
-Take time to saunter through a glistening forest or visit the big cats on the Trail of Jumping Jaguar.
+From 5-9 pm on November 17th – December 30th, visitors will be entertained with holiday music and performances, be engaged with unique animal encounters, seasonal treats, carousel rides, live entertainment and have a chance to see Santa.
+Take time to saunter through a glistening forest or visit the big cats on the Trail of the Jaguar.
 It is a family event which will quickly become an annual tradition.
-Visit their website for dates of the event and to purchase tickets.
+Visit their website to purchase tickets.

 Johnson’s Corner Farm: Light Show on the Lake, Medford, NJ

 Some merry mischief-making is about to take place!
 Make the trip to Johnson’s Corner Farm to partake in enjoyable holiday activities including a hayride to view their spectacular Light Show on the Lake.
-You will not want to miss thousands of twinkling lights reflecting off the water, Santa on a red tractor pulling a wagon full of gifts, or making s’mores by a fire pit with your family.
+You will not want to miss thousands of twinkling lights reflecting off the water, Musical Light Show Hayride, walk through “Fire and Lights”, or making s’mores by a fire pit with your family.
 Kids can even decorate cookies while you pick out a fresh cut tree for your home.
 Check their website for advanced ticket purchases and packages.
+November 24- December 23rd.